paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-045-urban-park-and-recreation-recovery-program.md

 ### Statutory Notes

 #### Codification
 Section, Pub.
 L. 95–625, title X, § 1002, Nov.
 10, 1978, 92 Stat.
-3538, which related to Congressional findings, was omitted from the Code following the enactment of Title 54, National Park Service and Related Programs.
+3538, which related to congressional findings, was omitted from the Code following the enactment of Title 54, National Park Service and Related Programs, by Pub.
+L. 113–287.

 <a id="section-2502"></a>